openvinotoolkit/openvino/docs/notebooks/206-vision-paddlegan-anime-with-output.rst

     ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. paddleclas 2.5.1 requires faiss-cpu==1.7.1.post2, but you have faiss-cpu 1.7.4 which is incompatible. paddleclas 2.5.1 requires gast==0.3.3, but you have gast 0.4.0 which is incompatible.
+This behaviour is the source of the following dependency conflicts. paddleclas 2.5.1 requires faiss-cpu==1.7.1.post2, but you have faiss-cpu 1.7.4 which is incompatible. paddleclas 2.5.1 requires gast==0.3.3, but you have gast 0.4.0 which is incompatible. scikit-image 0.21.0 requires imageio>=2.27, but you have imageio 2.9.0 which is incompatible.

 .. code:: ipython3